clemson-cal/sailfish/tutorial/01-getting_started.md

 brew install python3
 ```

-__Do not use Anaconda if you can help it__ (not that on Palmetto we do currently use Anaconda, because it is the only choice for Python >= 3.9).
+__Do not use Anaconda if you can help it__ (note that on Palmetto we do currently use Anaconda, because it is the only choice for Python >= 3.9).
 Use `pip3` to install Python module dependencies.
 The following command should install all the Python modules you'll need:

 ```bash
 pip3 install numpy matplotlib cffi pydantic rich textual cpuinfo